marp-team/marp/website/blog/2019-06-06-the-story-of-marp-next/the-story-of-marp-next.md

 ### Directives

 - Directives would be parsed by YAML parser tuned for Marp (Marpit).
 Thus spot directive prefix `*` is changed to `_` for keeping YAML syntax.
-- Slide size is no longer changeable by Markdown.
-So `size` directive is removed too.
-Instead use theme CSS.
+- `$` prefix no longer required to global directives.
+- Slide size still can choose from "16:9" and "4:3", through `size` global directive (provided by Marp Core).
+If you want to use custom size or you're using Marpit framework, please use [theme CSS](https://marpit.marp.app/theme-css?id=slide-size).
 - `page_number` directive is renamed to `paginate`.
 - `template` directive is renewed to use `class` directive.
 It can define HTML class per slides.
 - `prerender` directive is removed.
 It brings user confusing about exported PDF quality.